Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification

 \subsection{Survival Analysis and ROC-AUC}

-Although the primary endpoint for model training is 5-year cancer-specific mortality, the METABRIC cohort also includes detailed follow-up times and censoring indicators.
-To visualize and compare long-term survival patterns across fused risk strata, we use the Kaplan-Meier estimator \citep{KaplanMeier1958}.
-For a given subgroup, let $t_1 < t_2 < \dots < t_J$ be the distinct event times, and let $d_j$ and $r_j$ denote the numbers of events and patients at risk at time $t_j$.
+Although the primary endpoint for model training is 5-year cancer-specific mortality, the METABRIC cohort also includes detailed follow-up times and censoring information.
+To visualize and compare long-term outcome patterns across joint risk strata, we use the Kaplan--Meier estimator \cite{KaplanMeier1958}.
+For a given subgroup, let $t_1<t_2<\dots<t_J$ be the distinct event times, and let $d_j$ and $r_j$ denote the numbers of events and patients at risk at time $t_j$.
 The Kaplan--Meier estimate of the survival function is

 which provides a non-parametric estimate of the probability of remaining event-free beyond time $t$ while accommodating right-censoring.
-We apply this estimator within joint clinical--genomic risk groups (e.g., low--low, high-clinical-only, high-genomic-only, high--high) defined from the fused copula model.

 For discrimination performance, we use the area under the receiver operating characteristic curve (ROC-AUC) as the primary metric.
 Given model scores $s_i$ and binary outcomes $Y_i$, ROC-AUC is the probability that a randomly chosen event case receives a higher score than a randomly chosen non-event case,